dongdawn/rid/README.md

 ```
 The parameters in `"rid.json"` are described in the following.

+In addition, we provide the cases we studied in `"examples"`
 The results are saved in the current directory.

 ##  4. <a name='MainprocedureofRiD'></a>**Main procedure of RiD**